shilpakancharla/ros-tutorials/README.md

 # What is ROS?

+## BIG PICTURE:
+Nodes (pieces of software) connect together via a publish-subscribe protocol.
+If node has information to share, it will share this information using a topic.
+If another node is interested in that information, it will subscribe to that topic, and reads that information.

 * A toolkit to help you build robots

 * Primarily a message passing service that helps standardize communications across different pieces of a robot